Change Started

 India needs solutions that leverage this agricultural waste to build a distinct product that creates new economic opportunities which further incentivizes farmers to stop this stubble-burning practice.

-GreenJams, started by civil engineer Tarun Jami, create carbon-negative building materials from crop residues such as paddy straw, cotton stalks, and bagasse.
+GreenJams, started by civil engineer Tarun Jami, creates carbon-negative building materials from crop residues such as paddy straw, cotton stalks, and bagasse.
 Along with the problem of crop stubble burning, the Vishakapatnam-based company building material also helps in sustainable construction.

 As per the company claims, their product Agrocrete helps reduce the cost of construction by up to 50% and improves the building energy efficiency by up to 25%.